balcoder/mern-recipe-app/README.md

 2. Change the env.example content to your information from mongodb and make your own unique Json web token (jwt) secret key, just tap on your keyboard a bunch of times.
 3. Then save env.example as .env
+4. Change the env.example for firebase in the client folder to your firebase key and save it as .env
-4. Now you can run npm run dev in both the root folder which is the backend api and client folder which is the react frontend.
+5. Now you can run npm run dev in both the root folder which is the backend api and client folder which is the react frontend.

-5. In the root of the app which is your backend run _npm run dev_ The api terminal should look like this after running _npm run dev_ [nodemon] 3.1.9
+6. In the root of the app which is your backend run _npm run dev_ The api terminal should look like this after running _npm run dev_ [nodemon] 3.1.9
    [nodemon] to restart at any time, enter `rs`